chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 * The groups are as follows: Male U20, M Senior, MV35, MV40, MV45, MV50, MV55, MV60, MV65, MV70, MV75, MV80, Female U20, F Senior, LV35, LV40, LV45, LV50, LV55, LV60, LV65, LV70, LV75, LV80.
 * The Sections are Road, Trail/Cross Country and Fell.
-* The Overall Champions will be the Male and Female with the best scores from the 9 races needed to qualify.
+* The Overall Champions will be the Male and Female with the best scores from the 8 races needed to qualify.
 * The title of Challenge Champion will be given to the runner who acquires the most points from all qualifying events.
 * Run as many or as few races as you want but you must compete in the correct number of races to win an award.

 #### 2024/25 events - PROVISIONAL

-All the events are listed in the [Calendar](https://pfrac.co.uk/calendar) with links for further information – Club Championship races are identified with (C).
+All the events will be listed in the [Calendar](https://pfrac.co.uk/calendar) with links for further information – Club Championship races are identified with (C).

 | Road Section &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; |            |
 | ----------------------------------------------------------------------------------------------------------------------------------- | ---------- |